 Analog inputs are accessed with the @AN[n] function where n is the number assigned to the analog input channel.
-The returned value will be a voltage reading with 12 bit resolution.
-The standard voltage range is 0 to $\pm$ 5VDC.
+The returned value will be a voltage reading with 12 bit resolution (16bit optional on RIO-47120).
+The standard voltage range is 0 to +5VDC on the RIO-47100.
+The voltage input range is configurable on the RIO-47120 using the AQ command.

 Note: When analog input values are accessed from the Data Record or from the Record Array function, the returned value will be an integer number that represents the analog voltage.
-For a 12 bit module, the equation used to determine the decimal equivalent of the analog voltage is as follows:
+For a RIO-47100, the equation used to determine the decimal equivalent of the analog voltage is as follows:

-N = (((V-Vlo)\4095)/(Vhi-Vlo))\8
+$$N = (((V-Vlo)4095)/(Vhi-Vlo))8$$